 - He would be resurrected

-- Messiah would bring also a new covenant
+- Messiah would also bring a new covenant

-- Christ would be also the rejected cornerstone
+- Christ would also be the rejected cornerstone

 - Messiah would perform signs of healing

 Jesus Christ is the Messiah long awaited by all humankind.
 Also, in the Old Testament period, many prophecies referred to the life of the one who would be born of the Virgin.
 So the prophetic period of the Old Testament ended about four hundred years before the birth of Christ.